I hate rules, so I endlessly advocate that people break the rules.

 1.)
 You might be a natural ‘Fact Finder’ if (this is the ‘why’ person):

 - You are the detailed note-taker at work

 - You look up restaurant menus online before making reservations

-- Your emails are long paragraphs including details and facts
+- Your emails are long paragraphs, including details and facts

 - You prefer to hear the cost is $39.89 versus it’s about $40

-As a natural detail person you might say things like, “Have we tried that before and what was the result?” or “Give me the details, precisely how did you come up with that hypothesis?”
+As a natural detail person, you might say things like, “Have we tried that before, and what was the result?” or “Give me the details, precisely how did you come up with that hypothesis?”

-You are going to ask a lot of questions and that’s because you want to make sure you gather information first, prior to making a decision.
+You are going to ask a lot of questions and that’s because you want to make sure you gather information first, before deciding.